distanceworkshops/distanceworkshops.github.io/design-sept-2021.md

 The Registration Fee is 175.00 GBP

-Registration will open in the first week of June.
+Registration and payment is via the online store at the University of St Andrews.
+To register and pay, please follow [this link](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-workshop-a-practical-guide-to-distance-sampling-survey-design-simulation-13th16th-sept-21) and click on the Book Event button.

 Once you have registered, we will contact you to collect some follow-up information.